 School of Earth & Sustainability

-Coming from Upstate New York, Courtney Crossgrove is a current graduate student in the Sustainability Science Master's program with a concentration in Sustainable Agriculture and Food Systems.
+Coming from Upstate New York, Courtney Crossgrove is a graduate of the Sustainability Science Master's program with a concentration in Sustainable Agriculture and Food Systems.
 She works alongside SES leadership and staff to support key initiatives and programming.
 Courtney is also responsible for coordinating student engagement, and developing collateral and marketing materials.
 As a proponent of interdisciplinary education, she is excited to help further SES's mission by connecting students and faculty across multiple disciplines.